-Table G-2 Bioassay Summary File.
+Table G-2.
+Bioassay Summary File.

-Data Element Example Code or Data Field Size Column Range Instructions 1 Facility Code LAB #12 15 1-15 The code representing the facility where the dose was received for the personnel exposure records.
+Table G-2.
+Bloassay Summary File.
+Data Example Field Element Code or Data Size Range Instructions 1 Facility Code LAB #12 15 1-15 The code representing the facility where the dose was received for the personnel exposure records.
 Organizations may determine the Facility Code using printable ASCII characters of 15 characters or less.
 The Facility Code assigned should remain consistent from year to year.
 2 Monitoring Year 2003 4 16-19 Enter the year for which the monitoring records are being submitted.
 The monitoring year, as defined in 10 CFR 835.2 may differ slightly from the calendar year due to dosimetry processing schedules.
 3 Total 237 5 20-24 Total number of individuals monitored in the bioassay program or in vivo monitoring during the year.
 4 Routine 233 5 25-29 Number of routine bioassay performed during the year.
 5 Special 4 5 30-34 Number of special bioassay or in vivo measurements performed during the year.
 6 Urinalysis 212 5 35-39 Number of urine samples analyzed during the year.
 7 Fecal 32 5 40-44 Number of fecal samples analyzed during the year.
 8 In Vivo 120 5 45-49 Number of in vivo measurements performed excluding wound counts during the year.
 9 Wound 3 5 50-54 Number of in vivo measurements performed on wounds during the year.
 10 Other 1 5 55-59 Number of other measurements performed in order to determine internal dose for an individual during the year (e.g., air sampling or other method).
+1 Facility Code LAB# 12 15 1-15 The code representing the facility where the dose was received for the personnel exposure records.
+Organizations may determine the Facility Code using printable ASCII characters of 15 characters or less.
+The Facility Code assigned should remain consistent from year to year.